Appeals court says Trump isn't immune from Jan. 6 riot lawsuits

 Trump also could appeal Friday's ruling.

-The former president has made a similar presidential immunity claim to the criminal prosecution he's facing brought by Justice Department special counsel Jack Smith in connection with Trump's efforts to overturn the 2020 election.
-The district court has yet to rule on Trump's motion in that case.
+The former president has made a similar presidential immunity claim regarding the criminal prosecution he's facing, brought by Justice Department special counsel Jack Smith in connection with Trump's efforts to overturn the 2020 presidential election.
+The District Court has yet to rule on Trump's motion in that case.

 Copyright 2023 NPR.
 To see more, visit https://www.npr.org.